neondatabase/website/content/docs/guides/neon-authorize-clerk.md

 <ComingSoon/>

-This guide shows the basics of using Clerk with Neon Authorize in a Next.js project, with the goal of moving authorization to the database level using Row-level Security (RLS).
+This guide shows the basics of using Clerk with Neon Authorize in a Next.js project, focusing on moving authorization to the database level using Row-level Security (RLS).
+While it provides code snippets, it does not build a complete app.
+You’ll need an existing application to integrate and modify the snippets as needed.

 ## How it works